 Viral infections cause most cases of diarrhea and are typically associated with mild-to-moderate symptoms with frequent, watery bowel movements, abdominal cramps, and a low-grade fever.
-Viral diarrhea generally lasts approximately 3 to 7 days.
+Viral diarrhea generally lasts approximately three to seven days.

-The following are the common causes of diarrhea caused by viral infections:
+The following are the common causes of diarrhea caused by viral infections (viral gastroenteritis):

 - Rotavirus is a common cause of diarrhea in infants.

 - Norovirus (for example, Norwalk virus, caliciviruses) is the most common cause of epidemics of diarrhea among adults and school-age children (for example, cruise ship infection, schools, nursing homes, day care facilities, and restaurants).

 - Adenovirus infections are common in all age groups.

 Bacterial infections cause the more serious cases of infectious diarrhea.
 Typically, infection with bacteria occurs after eating contaminated food or drinks (food poisoning).
 Bacterial infections also cause severe symptoms, often with vomiting, fever, and severe abdominal cramps or abdominal pain.
 Bowel movements occur frequently and may be watery and individuals may experience "explosive diarrhea" which is a very forceful, almost violent, expulsion of loose, watery stool along with gas.

 The following are examples of diarrhea caused by bacterial infections: